TelemetryDeck/docs/guides/javascript-setup.md

 });
 ```

+## Privacy Policy and Opt-Out

+You don't need to update your privacy policy, [but we recommend you do it anyway](/docs/guides/privacy-faq/#do-i-need-to-add-telemetrydeck-to-my-privacy-policy%3F).

 ## Advanced: Queueing Signals

 The `TelemetryDeck` class comes with a built-in queuing mechanism for storing signals until they are flushed in a single request.
 Queued signals are sent with `receivedAt` prefilled with the time they were queued.